gSasikala/ftp-himawari8-hsd/README.md

 <h2>Pre-requisites:</h2></br>
 <b>1.
 User Registration </b> </br>
 <ol>
-  <li> Make an User Account request for the data use of JAXA’s p-Tree system: </br>
+  <li> Make an User Account request for the data use of JAXA p-Tree system: </br>

           a.
-Apply for a user account by clicking the ’user registration’ button on top of the website https://www.eorc.jaxa.jp/ptree/index_j.html.  </br>
+Apply for a user account by clicking the user registration button on top of the website https://www.eorc.jaxa.jp/ptree/index_j.html.
           b.
 Enter the user information according the procedure described.
-Application acceptance email will be sent from the P-Tree secretariat. </br>
+Application acceptance email will be sent from the P-Tree secretariat.
           c.
-Download the python package from my repository.  git clone https://github.com/gSasikala/Python_JAXA_ftp_himawari8.git </br>
+Download the python package from pip.
-          d. pip install ftp-himawari8-hsd  </br>
+          d. pip install ftp-himawari8-hsd
   </li></ol>
 <b>Software needed</b></br>
 <ol>